DeanSpooner/pokedex/README.md

 A local instance will now run on [http://localhost:6006](http://localhost:6006).
 <img src="./public/storybook.png" alt="Storybook screenshot"/>

+## Running tests locally

+To run the tests locally, clone down this repo, then in your terminal, run the following command:

+`npm test`

+The test suites will now run from your local repo.

 # By [Dean Spooner](https://github.com./DeanSpooner) <img src="./public/pokeball.gif" alt="Pokéball GIF" width="32px"/>